Trump to receive Kim letter as nuclear summit takes shape - Journal du Cameroun

 “I believe they are contemplating a path forward.
 They can make a strategic shift.
 One that their country has not been prepared to make before.
 This will obviously be their decision,” he said.

-US officials now expect the summit to go ahead, but they want North Korea to accept that nuclear disarmament be at the heart of the discussion — and warn that there can be no end to trade sanctions without it.
+US officials now expect the summit to go ahead, but they want Pyongyang to accept that nuclear disarmament be at the heart of the discussion — and warn there can be no end to trade sanctions without it.

 Asked whether the answer would come on Friday in the letter, Pompeo said he did not know but added “we have made real progress in the last 72 hours toward setting the conditions.”